visforvali/ws297y/syllabus.md

 {: .note }
 > If you select the "Check in Weekly" role on Discord in #get-roles, I'll encourage you to participate each week by DMing you every Monday with basic questions about how you're doing, if you're confused about the materials, and if you'd like to chat sometime.
 If you need help surmounting any anxiety about reaching out to your professors, choose this role, and reply to me when I reach out to you to get the conversation going!

 I want you to succeed!
 If you're dealing with issues or a schedule that will affect your performance, please proactively talk to me.
-You don't need documentation to talk to me about issues impacting your learning, whether it's because of disability, mental health challenges, work, family, stress, etc., and you don't need to disclose personal info, either.
-Barring emergencies, I need as much advance notice as possible to effectively accommodate you.
-You don’t need to disclose any more details than you wish.
-You can just tell me you’re dealing with stuff, and then we can strategize ways for you to fulfill the course requirements while taking care of yourself.
+You don't need documentation to talk to me about issues impacting your learning, whether it's because of disability, mental health challenges, work, family, stress, etc., and you don't need to disclose personal info, either. **Barring emergencies, I need as much advance notice as possible to effectively accommodate you.** You don't need to disclose any more details than you wish.
+You can just tell me you're dealing with stuff, and we can strategize ways for you to fulfill the course requirements while taking care of yourself.

 To request an official accommodation for a qualifying disability a student must self-identify and register with the [Student Accessibility Services](https://www.pace.edu/student-accessibility-services){:target="_blank"} for his/her/their campus.
-Student Accessibility Services for the New York City campus may be contacted at (212) 346-1199 or 161 William St, 10th Floor.
-Student Accessibility Services for the Westchester campuses may be contacted at (914) 773-3201 or the Administration Center, 861 Bedford Road, Pleasantville.
+Student Accessibility Services for the New York City campus may be contacted at 212-346-1199 or 161 William St, 10th Floor.
+Student Accessibility Services for the Westchester campuses may be contacted at 914-773-3201 or the Administration Center, 861 Bedford Road, Pleasantville.

 ## WS 297Y: Attendance Policy 🙋